Skip to main content

 What the scheduler does

-• Top Priority: Exams are prioritized first in your global queue (that is, you’ll see cards from exams before Active cards) and at the top of the list of documents in the Flashcard Home.
+• Prioritization: Cards from exams are prioritized first in your global queue (that is, you’ll see cards from exams before your Active cards) and at the top of the list of documents in the Flashcard Home.

 • Retrievability Period: In the last few days (or weeks, for very large exams) before your exam, all cards will be shown one last time, regardless of whether they’d otherwise be due.
 This ensures that your knowledge is top-of-mind by the exam date.